whosonfirst/go-whosonfirst-kml/README.md

 ## Caveats

-This does not handle anything other than `Points` right now.
+* This does not handle anything other than `Points` right now.
+* All parsing errors are treated as existential and cause `kmltocsv` to stop processing.